 Letchworth State Park

-Visit the Grand Canyon of the East in wintertime, you will not only find gorgeous winter waterfalls, but a really neat winter feature, an ice volcano.
+Visit the Grand Canyon of the East in wintertime; you will find not only gorgeous winter waterfalls but a really neat winter feature: an ice volcano.

 Holley Canal Falls